This page provides information on the V-Ray BRDFToonMtl node.

 Self-illumination Mult. – A multiplier for the self-illumination of the material.

-Self-illumination Affects Gi – When enabled, the self-illumination color will affect GI computations.
+Self-illumination Affects Gi – When enabled, the self-illumination color affects GI computations.

 BRDF– Determines the type of BRDF (the shape of the highlight and glossy reflections).
 This parameter has an effect only if the Reflection Color is different from black and Reflection Glossiness is different from 1.0.